AMWA-TV/nmos-scalability/README.md

 More memory and more CPUs is better.
 On our primary test machine to simulate networks with several thousand nodes, we used 40 GBytes of memory and 12 CPUs, but it's certainly possible to run some tests with fewer.
+(Note that adding a second virtual network adaptor can cause problems e.g. when trying to install additional software within the VM via the host network.)

 ### Install Guest Additions to enable Shared Folders

-- Add an Optical Drive
+- Add an empty Optical Drive in *Settings > Storage*
 - Launch the host
 - Choose *Devices > Insert Guest Additions CD image...*

+(The VBoxGuestAdditions.iso is installed as part of VirtualBox.)

 Log in and run the following commands: